Royal-Navy/design-system/packages/docs-site/src/library/pages/get-started/design/index.md

 Start designing with the Standards Toolkit, an open source design system from the Royal Navy.
 This guide will lead you through our Sketch toolkit and the components we support.

 ## Sketch
 The Standards Toolkit components are available in our Sketch file.
 This file contains all of our components, as well as layout ideas application examples.
+Download the <a href="/standards-toolkit.sketch" download>Sketch Toolkit</a>

 For rapid prototyping and wireframing, we recommend using [Balsamiq](https://balsamiq.com/).